 “Context would help retailers deliver a better experience to you.
 Its petabytes of information about what the US consumer market is spending and where they’re spending.
 We can take the information that we get from those interactions that are happening at the point of sale about our best customers and learn more.”

 With the Oracle platform, retailers can learn about their customers and others who may have similar interests or live in similar places.
 Companies can do a better job of targeting new customers when they know more about their current customers and what else they may want.

-, all looking to learn more about their customers and tailor their e-commerce as well as in-store experience to suit their biggest fans.
+IBM is working on similar projects with hundreds of different retailers, all looking to learn more about their customers and tailor their e-commerce as well as in-store experience to suit their biggest fans.